ibm-cloud-docs/data-virtualization/connecting/connect_3rd_party_tools.md

 ### SAS
 {: #sas}

-These instructions explain how to create a connection from SAS to a Data Virtualization instance.
+These instructions explain how to create a connection from SAS to a {{site.data.keyword.dv_short}} instance.
 {: shortdesc}

 #### Prerequisites
 {: #prereq_3}

-Before attempting to connect to your Data Virtualization instance, verify that you have the [prerequisites](/docs/Db2onCloud/connecting?topic=Db2onCloud-connect_ov#prereqs).
+Before attempting to connect to your {{site.data.keyword.dv_short}} instance, verify that you have the [prerequisites](/docs/Db2onCloud/connecting?topic=Db2onCloud-connect_ov#prereqs).

 #### Procedure
 {: #procedure_3}

-For steps on how to connect from SAS to a Data Virtualization instance, see the SAS documentation:
+For steps on how to connect from SAS to a {{site.data.keyword.dv_short}} instance, see the SAS documentation:
 - [SAS/ACCESS Interface to DB2 under UNIX and PC Hosts](https://documentation.sas.com/?docsetId=acreldb&docsetTarget=p1dzq4zjg1iycgn16l4xj9nnvibt.htm&docsetVersion=9.4&locale=en){:external}

 <!--
 ### R development environment
 {: #r_dev_env}

 Instead of using the RStudio® environment that is integrated within IBM Watson Studio, you might prefer to use your own, locally installed R development environment.
 For example, you might have your own RStudio installation, or you might prefer to use some other development tool such as Rcmdr or Rattle.
-These instructions explain how to connect an R development environment to a Data Virtualization instance.
+These instructions explain how to connect an R development environment to a {{site.data.keyword.dv_short}} instance.
 {: shortdesc}

 #### Prerequisites
 {: #prereq13}

-Before attempting to connect to your Data Virtualization instance, verify that you have the [prerequisites](/docs/Db2onCloud/connecting?topic=Db2onCloud-connect_ov#prereqs).
+Before attempting to connect to your {{site.data.keyword.dv_short}} instance, verify that you have the [prerequisites](/docs/Db2onCloud/connecting?topic=Db2onCloud-connect_ov#prereqs).

 #### Procedure
 {: #proc13}